 Guards themselves must not create additional hazards such as sharp edges or pinch points, and must meet the following requirements:

 - be durable;

 - be strong enough to withstand the forces to which they are exposed;

 - be securely fastened to the machine or building structure;

 - prevent hands or other body parts from reaching through, over, under, or around the guard and into the hazard area; and

 - prevent objects or debris from falling onto or being thrown at an employee.

 Many machines also store energy and can inadvertently start moving or be turned on after an operator has intentionally shut off the machine and left the controls in order to clear the inside of the machine of debris.
 DLI regulations require the machine’s owners to protect employees from unintentional machine operation.
 WAC 296-806-20010.
 DLI regulations also require the machine’s owners to make sure that emergency stop controls are located at the point of operation and have to be reset -- once engaged -- before the machine can be restarted.
 WAC 296-806-20012.

 The moving parts of industrial machines can cause amputations, crushing injuries, and even death.
 It does not matter whether the machine is located in Seattle, Tacoma, Olympia, Bellingham, Marysville, Everett, Centralia, Longview, Vancouver, Ellensburg, Wenatchee, Yakima, Richland, Walla Walla, Spokane, or at any point in between: the Washington Product Liability Act (RCW 7.72) applies and the Washington Industrial Safety and Health Act (RCW 49.17) applies.
-The lawyers at Kraft Davies, PLLC have successfully handled many product liability and machine guarding cases for injured workers and their surviving family members.
+The lawyers at Kraft Davies Olsson PLLC have successfully handled many product liability and machine guarding cases for injured workers and their surviving family members.
 If you or a loved one has suffered a machine-related injury while working at a construction site, please call us at 206.624.8844 for a free consultation.